junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 1 (Roll no. 764). (text: CR H8843-8846)
 - 2007-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 1 (Roll no. 764).(text: CR H8843-8846)
+- 2007-08-01 — Received in the Senate.
+- 2007-08-01 — Senate amendment submitted
+- 2007-08-01 — Senate amendment submitted
+- 2007-08-03 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.